AlexVangelov/sencha-touch-rails/README.md

 ## Rails 3.1

-For Rails 3.1 and greater, the files will be added to the asset pipeline and available for you to use.
-These two lines will be added to the file `app/assets/javascripts/application.js` by default:
+For Rails 3.1 and greater, the files will be added to the asset pipeline and available to use.
+Add one of this lines to the file `app/assets/javascripts/application.js`:

     //= require sencha-touch-all
     or